pju-/kirby-webhook-field/docs/config.md

 where ENDPOINT is the configured endpoint and HOOK_NAME is the name of the hook for which the status will be updated.

 ## Hook Structure
-Webhooks to be run can be configured in `pju.kirby-webhooks.hooks`.
+Webhooks to be run can be configured in `pju.webhook-field.hooks`.
 The **key** in the hooks array determines the hook name.
 The array can take the following options:

 Name | Type | Default | Description